top of page

 BlogPageTop

-Current Green Card Priority Date for India for Employment-Based Permanent Residency
+Current Green Card Priority Date for India for Employment-Based Permanent Residency, and Predictions

-This page offers details on the current Green Card Priority Date for India across EB1, EB2, EB3, EB4, and EB5 categories.
-If you were born in India and your priority date on the I-797 notice for the I-140 application is earlier than the current date mentioned below, then your I-485 application is ready to proceed to the final step of the Green Card process.
+This page shows the current Green Card Priority Dates for India across EB1, EB2, EB3, EB4, and EB5 categories.
+Suppose your priority date on the I-797 notice for your I-140 application is earlier than the current priority date.
+In that case, your I-485 application is ready to proceed to the final step of the Green Card process.

-The U.S. Department of State releases a monthly visa bulletin, and the dates presented here reflect the regularly updated 'Date for Filing' and 'Final Action Date' per visa bulletin.
-Please bookmark ⭐ this page for future reference.
+The U.S. Department of State releases a monthly visa bulletin, and the dates provided here reflect the regularly updated 'Date for Filing' and 'Final Action Date' per visa bulletin.
+Bookmark ⭐ (press ctrl + D) / save this page for future reference.

 Priority Date India